awsdocs/aws-storagegateway-user-guide/doc_source/MaintenanceUpdateBandwidth-common.md

 By updating bandwidth rate limits programmatically, you can adjust limits automatically over a period of time—for example, by using scheduled tasks\.
 The following example demonstrates how to update a gateway's bandwidth rate limits by using the AWS Software Development Kit \(SDK\) for \.NET\.
 To use the example code, you should be familiar with running a \.NET console application\.
 For more information, see [Getting Started](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-setup.html) in the *AWS SDK for \.NET Developer Guide*\.

 **Example : Updating Gateway Bandwidth Limits by Using the AWS SDK for \.NET**
 The following C\# code example updates a gateway's bandwidth rate limits\.
 You need to update the code and provide the service endpoint, your gateway Amazon Resource Name \(ARN\), and the upload and download limits\.
-For a list of AWS service endpoints you can use with AWS Storage Gateway, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#sg_region) in the *AWS General Reference*\.
+For a list of AWS service endpoints you can use with AWS Storage Gateway, see [AWS Storage Gateway Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/sg.html) in the *AWS General Reference*\.

 ```
 using System;